drbean/curriculum/lecture/saying/slides.md

 rather than state of mind,
 or physical characteristic.

-If 'being X' is weird, then
+If 'You are being X' is weird, then
 'Be X' as a command is weird, too.

 # Boys and girls, be ambitious.